 Please see Barriers to Leaving for more information.

 All cultures have both traditions of resistance to relationship abuse as well as forms of acceptance of it.
 Culture cannot excuse relationship abuse—though abusers may use “culture” as a way to justify their choice to abuse.
-Abuse is not inherent or natural to any culture or group — it is always a choice, and focusing on culture takes the focus away from accountability.
-Unfortunately, relationship abuse is prevalent in all cultures.
-Across the world, different cultures may have different responses to domestic violence, and some may hold abusers more accountable than others.
-Perpetrators need to be held accountable in every culture and with equality (e.g. not disproportionately jailing African American men in the United States).
-Culture is ultimately defined by the individual, so ask a survivor about her definition of her culture before making any assumptions and recognize that every individual has the right to live a life free from violence and abuse.
+Abuse is not inherent or natural to any culture or group — it is always a choice, and focusing on cultural background takes the focus away from accountability.
+Many cultures have internalized patriarchal values and structures; in some instances, this is due to colonization and the violent introduction of Western social principles.
+Patriarchal beliefs enforce rigid gender roles and devalue the autonomy of womxn, which can lead to men feeling empowered to commit gender based violence.
+Unfortunately, intimate partner violence is prevalent in all cultures.
+Across the world, different cultures may have different responses to relationship abuse, and some may hold abusers more accountable than others.
+In every culture, many men choose not to abuse; therefore, cultural background should never be blamed.
+Ultimately, relationship abuse and sexual assault is always a choice made by the perpetrator.
+Perpetrators need to be held accountable in every culture.

 See What Causes Relationship Abuse for more information.

-Referral of a batterer to a Batterer Intervention Program (BIP) or therapy often provides victims with a false sense of security.
+Referral of a abuser to a Batterer Intervention Program (BIP) or therapy often provides victims with a false sense of security.
 Couples counseling is dangerous and should not be utilized.
 BIPs, rather than individual therapy, should be the only referral, but there is not conclusive evidence that BIPs are effective in ending violence and abuse.
-Research indicates that only a small number of batterers who complete BIPs are committed to a violence free life.
+Research indicates that only a small number of abusers who complete BIPs are committed to a violence free life.
 Stats show non completion rates of up to 89% in some counties and the people who drop out are the most likely to re-offend.* There is a lack of consequences for noncompliant perpetrators who may be re-enrolled in another program.
 The effectiveness of BIPs is often measured by victim reports (via telephone rendering it potentially unsafe to disclose) and re-arrest (which does not accurately represent re-offense).
-Individual therapy for batterers may be useful for other issues, but it can be dangerous as a method to address domestic violence.
-If the accused or convicted individual is the therapist’s only source of information about their domestic violence, the therapist’s information is at best, faulty, and at worst an ongoing danger to the victim.* Emerge!
+Individual therapy for abusers may be useful for other issues, but it can be dangerous as a method to address relationship abuse.
+If the accused or convicted individual is the therapist’s only source of information about their relationship abuse, the therapist’s information is at best, faulty, and at worst an ongoing danger to the victim.* Emerge!
 Center Against Domestic Abuse.

-- Endanger the battered woman who may face violence or threats of violence for revealing information during therapy which is disapproved by her partner;
+- Endanger the survivor who may face violence or threats of violence for revealing information during therapy which is disapproved by her partner;

 - Lend credence to the common misunderstanding that abused women are responsible for the violence inflicted upon them;